RodrigoHTEC10/Manga_Distribution_Program-TC1031.602/README.md

 ### **Makes a correct and complete complexity analysis of all the data structures implemented and each of their use on the program.**

-The linear data structures applied on the current program were the **simple linked list** and **vectors** which are explained in each individual section:
+The linear data structure applied on the current program was the **double linked list**.

 <br>

-A **Simple Linked List** data structure is formed out of elements linked to each other through a series of pointers that allow each chain ring to know the location of the next element.
-In this way, the only point to start traversing the list is knowing its start, the head pointer stored within the linked list [Record] class, to afterwards continue traveling through the chain until the last element's pointer goes to null.
+A **Double Linked List** data structure is formed out of elements linked to each other through a series of pointers that allow each chain ring to know the location of the next and previous element.
+In this way, the only points to start traversing the list are its start or finish, the head and tail pointer stored within the linked list [Record] class; either of which can be chosen based on closeness to the objective element.

-This structure allows to add an infinity of elements, eliminate elements in any place of the list, traverse relatively easily through it and allow a simple handling due to its internal functions that allow to find, test, and print all elements that form part of it.
+This structure allows to add an infinity of elements, eliminate elements in any place of the list (as long as the involved pointers are correctly connected), traverse relatively easily through it and allow a simple handling due to its internal functions that allow to find, test, and print all elements in both orders that form part of it.

 As all the linear data structures, its space complexity equals O(n) as n memory spaces are necessary to store exactly n elements, even though these do not need be next to each other thanks to the pointer traversing.

-On the other hand, due to the modification applyied at the add() function, a change on the traditional time complexity might be experienced in the following points:
+On the other hand, its time complexity is explained in the following points:

-- Access and Seacrh time complexity equal O(n) as in the worst case scenario the whole list must be traversed in order to find the last element.
-However, as all elements in the implementation adopted are always added to the start of the linked list based on a priority for recent actions, the time might lower for the most recent actions in comparison to the oldest actions that will still keep a time complexity of O(n).
+- Access and Search time complexity equal O(n/2) as both processed are based on the ID of the Actions stored, which are proportional to the length of the list, allowing to start the access or search processes from the closest end of the list, having a maximum time in the worst case escenario at the middle of the structure.
+Additionally, as all elements in the implementation adopted are always added to the start of the linked list based on a priority for recent actions, by the user knowing the number of actions taken in a determined time, a quickest way to find the element is chosen directly by the user but still checked by the algorithm by deciding to check Actions from Recent to Old or viceversa.

-- Insertion and deletion have a time complexity of O(1) as it is extremely easy to add or eliminate elements by having a proper pointer control at the previous and following elements of the list.
+- Insertion and deletion have a time complexity of O(1) as it is relatively simple to add or eliminate elements by having a proper pointer control at the previous and following elements of the list, as well as the consideration of the head and tail pointers.

-This data structure was specifically designed based on its application: working as the storage of the actions taken by the User during the current work session, until the program is either closed or saved; reason why the preference to store recent actions at the start of the list compared to the traditional linked list application where elements are added at the last section.
+This data structure was specifically chosen based on its application: working as the storage of the actions taken by the User during the current work session, until the program is either closed or saved; reason why the preference to store recent actions at the start of the list compared to the traditional linked list application where elements are added at the last section.
+The usage of the double linked list compared to the simple linked list allows the user to obtain actions in the opposite order if required and lower time complexity to access and modify data based on its implementation.

 <br>

+**Additional section:**

 A **vector** is a data structure that changes a series of data between arrays of different sizes depending on the necessities of the storage at the moment (more or less space).
 Due to this factor, it has similarly, a space complexity of O(n) as n spaces in the memory are occupied for n elements.